Destructibility and Axiomatizability of Kaufmann Models: Axiomatizability of Kaufmann Models

 \begin{remark} The wording of Part 2 is a little verbose.
 The point is that, even enriching $\calM$ with any amount of extra structure, we can always find a model which agrees with $\calM$ on any $L_{\omega_1, \omega}(Q)$ sentence and has a satisfaction class.
 Thus, in contrast to the case under $\MAone$, no amount of extra structure suffices to axiomatize Kaufmann models in $L_{\omega_1, \omega}(Q)$. \end{remark}

 As mentioned in the introduction Part 1 of the above theorem can be inferred easily from the proof of \cite[Theorem 6]{Shelah2ndorderprop2}.
 I'm not sure if this was observed at the time.
 We give a complete, self contained proof here however for the convenience of the reader.
-Note that in the proof we will often write sentences in the signature of $\calL_{\PA}$ involving natural numbers, $n < \omega$.
-By this we will always mean the formal term $\underline{n} := S(S(...(S(0))...))$ (with $n$ iterations of the successor function $S$).
-Since every model of $\PA$ contains a copy of the natural numbers there is no ambiguity in this.
+Note that in the proof we will often write sentences in the signature of $\calL_{\PA}$ (respectively $\calL_{\ZF}$) involving natural numbers, $n < \omega$.
+By this we will always mean the formal term $\underline{n} := S(S(...(S(0))...))$ (with $n$ iterations of the successor function $S$) if working in $\calL_{\PA}$ or in $\calL_{\ZF}$ the formal term for the von Neumann ordinal $n$.
+Since every model of $\PA$ or $\ZF$ contains a copy of the natural numbers there is no ambiguity in this.

+\begin{proof}[Proof of Part 1 of Theorem \ref{mainthm22}] Assume $\MAone$ holds.
+For the sake of definiteness we will prove the theorem for a consistent, completion $T$ of $\PA$ however, replacing $T^M_{\PA}$ and all related vocabulary with that of $T^M_{\ZF}$ proves the case of $\ZF$.
+In fact the proof of this part is valid for any tree-like theory satisfying the collection scheme which is formalizable in a computable language\footnote{However, if the theory does not allow for definitions of each standard natural number like $\PA$ and $\ZF$ do then constants for each one need to be added to the language as is done in \cite[Theorem 6]{Shelah2ndorderprop2}.
+Also, the restriction to computable languages is not needed except to make sense of the notion of ``recursively saturated".}.